BYODKM/Objective.css/README.md

   background-color: $red
 ```

-You can keep a code to a minimum and the scope is sage.
+You can keep a code to a minimum and the scope is safe.

 ## Instances can have own child elements